obokhove/EagreEUEID20202023/potflowVP/readme.md

 ## SP1 test: one soliton

 To do: write down (dimensional) expressions.
 Strategy (since what I have seen is incomprehensible): use one for BL-system (dimensionless) and then scale back to dimensional case.
+Done.
+Tests seem to work.

 ## SP2 test: two interacting solitons